-If you’ve recently been dismissed from your job as a dental hygienist, see this time in your life as an opportunity to try something new.
 If you were getting bored of your old way of working, now’s the time to look into alternative career options in dentistry.
-Whether you’re temporarily out of work due to the coronavirus or you’re permanently out of work because your old office has closed down, there are always other options out there.
+Whether you’re temporarily out of work because of an unforeseen circumstance such as COVID or you’re permanently out of work because your office has closed down, there are always other options out there.

 If you’ve got a way with words, you can become a freelance writer who specializes in dentistry and oral healthcare.
 There’s a huge range of work you can take on, such as: